10-12 Course Catalogue

 This course replaces Family Studies 11.
 Learning standards related to aspects of interpersonal relationships (including families), organized conceptually to address: Forming and ending relationships; Legislation related to personal relationships; Healthy and unhealthy relationships; Community and cultural influences; Forming Relationships; The Committed Relationship; Changes in Relationships; Effective Communication in Interpersonal Relationships; Wellness and Safety in Interpersonal Relationships; Career Opportunities.
 Focus includes local and global perspectives on interpersonal relationships

-This course used to be called Biology 11 and is a study of the relationships and differences among living creatures and the ways in which unity and diversity are used in the classification of organisms.
-In Biology 11, students focus on the following topics: basic cell biology, ecology, biodiversity, evolution, microbiology, botany and zoology.
+This course used to be called Biology 11.
+Life Sciences is a study of the relationships and differences among living creatures and the ways in which unity and diversity are used in the classification of organisms.
+In Life Sciences, students focus on the following topics: basic cell biology, ecology, biodiversity, evolution, microbiology, botany and zoology.

 This course is meant for students going into arts, humanities, and other post-secondary programs not requiring calculus.
 Many universities and colleges in BC will accept Foundations of Mathematics 11 for general admissions.
 Students going into math, sciences, or engineering should take Pre-Calculus 11 instead of, or in addition to, this course.
 The key concepts covered in this course are as follows: